Miniversal deformations of pairs of skew-symmetric matrices under congruence: Proof of the main theorem

-The upper part of each skew diagonal has unique variables, thus we reduce each of them independently.
-We have the system of equations \eqref{systsov} which has a solution for the upper part of each skew diagonal.
-It follows that we can reduce every skew-diagonal of $B_{22}$ to the diagonal with zero elements only.
-Hence we can reduce $(A_{22},B_{22})$ to zero.
+We have a system of equations of type \eqref{systsov} which has a solution for the upper part of each anti-diagonal.
+It follows that we can reduce every anti-diagonal of $B_{22}$ to zero.
+Hence we can reduce $(A_{22},B_{22})$ to zero by adding $\Delta (A_{22},B_{22})$.

-Collecting together the answers about all pairs of blocks of this pair we get ${\cal D}(L_{n})=0$.
+Summing up the analysis for all pairs of blocks, we get ${\cal D}(L_{n})=0$.